Olex2/Olex2Manual/Sucrose/05_checking.md

     - Hover over a bond and the bond length will be displayed.
 Left click on the bond to select it.

     - Select 2 atoms for a bond length, 3 atoms for a bonded angle or 4 atoms to get a torsion angle.
-Then go to the `@View` tab, under the `@Geometry` header tab click on **Distance and Angles (of selection)**.
+Then go to the `@View` tab, under the `@Geometry` header tab click on @@Distance and Angles (of selection)@@.

     - Select all bond that you are interested in, then type `CODE labels`.
 This will display the bond distances as labels on the bonds.
 You can also type `CODE sel -l` to print a list of the distances or `CODE sel -l -c` to then place this list on the clipboard, which you can then paste elsewhere.